This article originally appeared in issue 243 of PC Gamer UK.

 “We started brainstorming and understood that the market was oversaturated with these MMO fantasy titles,” he said.
 We understood that we knew nothing about fantasy games, but having released Order of War, we accumulated lots of expert guys at doing tanks.
 So this is how the idea came about.

 “Why should we do something with a thing that we don't know anything about?
-We should make an MMO with the tanks we know
+We should make an MMO with the tanks we know everything about.”

 It was a simple revelation, but the game that emerged from that meeting would be huge.
 Wargaming. net now had their big idea, an online free-to-play arena shooter that was accessible but tough.
 They would pack it with the sumptuous historical detail that Order of War fans enjoyed and apply the tactical nous learned building Iron Age and DBA to each tank's inner workings.
 Every vehicle would have its own strengths and weaknesses inspired by historical design.
 Every shell impact would take into account the qualities of the barrel that fired it, and the style, thickness and plane of the armour it struck.
 It would have depth and big, satisfying explosions.
 It would be easy to learn and difficult to master, like chess, except better, because it would be full of tanks.